bgermann/cforms2/readme.txt

 = 15.0 =

 * other:    remove tracking database and its view
-* other:    remove all deprecated features
+* other:    remove all deprecated features and warnings about their usage

 = 14.14 =